Rafik El Hamdi

 Rafik El Hamdi (born 3 January 1994) is a professional footballer who plays as a midfielder for Derde Divisie club Sportlust '46.
 Born in the Netherlands, he has represented Morocco at youth level.

 Club career

 El Hamdi joined CR Al Hoceima in Morocco in July 2018, and played for the club for a half year, before leaving.
-He then moved back til Netherlands and joined Derde Divisie club VV Eemdijk.
+He then moved back to the Netherlands and joined Derde Divisie club VV Eemdijk.

 International career

-El Hamdi was called up and capped for the Morocco U23s in a friendly 1-0 win against the Cameroon U23s.
+El Hamdi was called up and capped for the Morocco U23s in a friendly 1–0 win against the Cameroon U23s.